-The AD8022 could also be used where a dual version is needed and a gain of 1 is used.
+The AD8022 could also be used where dual version is needed and gain of 1 is used.

 The AD8132 or the AD8138 could also be used to generate a differential signal from a single-ended signal.
+When using the AD8138 with the filter in Figure 5, the SNR degrades by only 0.9 dB.

-The AD829 is another alternative where high frequency (above 500 kHz) performance is not required.
-In a gain of 1, it requires an 82 pF compensation capacitor.
+The AD829 is another alternative where high frequency (above 100 kHz) performances are not required.
+In gain of 1, it requires an 82 pF compensation capacitor.